DiegoAvena/TheUniverseDatabase/README.md

     the canvas page set up for the database management course.

-----HOW TO USE----
+## How to use

-To launch:
+- To launch:
-    -Locate main.py, double click on it to open it in pycharm, and then hit the play button, this will display the main menu options to you
+    - Locate main.py, double click on it to open it in pycharm, and then hit the play button, this will display the main menu options to you

-To reset the database:
+- To reset the database:
-    -Go into TheUniverse.sql file, highlight the first line of the file, and click the play button.
+    - Go into TheUniverse.sql file, highlight the first line of the file, and click the play button.
 This will delete the database if it was created, so that the next time you launch this program, the database gets reinitialized entirely

-The main menu:
+- The main menu:
-    Shows these options to the user:
+    -Shows these options to the user:

     -Perform a search
         -will bring up all of the search options